BN-800 reactor: History

 Construction started in 1983 as Unit 4 at the Beloyarsk nuclear power plant.
 It was put on hold after Chernobyl.
 It resumed in 2006 and BN-800 achieved minimum controlled power in 2014, but issues led to further fuel development work.
 On 31 July 2015, the unit achieved minimum controlled power again – 0.13% of rated power.
-Commercial operation was expected to start before the end of 2016, with a power rating of 789 MWe.

 The reactor was connected to the grid in December 2015 and achieved full power for the first time in August 2016.
-Commercial power production started on November 1, 2016.
+Commercial operation began on 31 October 2016.

-The United States and Russia reached an agreement in 2001 to render a total of 34 tons of weapons grade plutonium into reactor grade plutonium to reach the "spent fuel standard," which is mixed with other more radioactive products within spent fuel.
+In September 2000, the United States and Russia signed the Plutonium Management and Disposition Agreement, under which each country would dispose of at least 34 metric tons of surplus weapons-grade plutonium.

-US president Barack Obama canceled construction of the US MOX fuel fabrication facility in 2016, citing cost overruns.
-He proposed that the US share of plutonium be diluted with non-radioactive material and disposed of in the underground WIPP facility.
+In 2016, the Obama administration proposed ending construction of the US MOX Fuel Fabrication Facility.
+The construction contract was terminated in October 2018.
+The administration proposed that the US share of plutonium be diluted with non-radioactive material and disposed of in the underground WIPP facility.
 However, the dilution could be reversed, and the material reconverted into weapons-grade plutonium.

-On October 3, 2016, Russian president Vladimir Putin ordered the agreement to be suspended because the US did not meet its obligations.
+On 3 October 2016, Russian president Vladimir Putin ordered the agreement to be suspended because the US did not meet its obligations.

-In January 2020, the reactor started commercial operation with the first batch of MOX reprocessed uranium-plutonium fuel.
+In January 2020, the reactor began operating with a new batch of uranium–plutonium mixed-oxide (MOX) fuel.
+Its initial core already contained MOX alongside uranium oxide.

-In 2023, the reactor completed one year of operation using a nearly full load of uranium (96%)/plutonium/americium/neptunium MOX fuel.
+Rosenergoatom's 2026 operating review describes the transition from a hybrid core to a full MOX core during 2020–2023, with full MOX loading completed in 2023.